 Two Fairmont State University students hope to encourage campus discourse on national and international affairs through their undergraduate research project.

 West Virginia’s top high school seniors have the opportunity to compete for Fairmont State University’s premier academic scholarship, the Dr. Charles J. McClain Presidential Scholarship.

 A total of 1,128 students were named to the Dean’s List at Fairmont State University after completing the fall 2010 semester.
 These students are being recognized for academic distinction by earning a 3.4 or better grade point average.
 Students achieving a perfect 4.0 grade point average also have been named to the President’s List.

-Fairmont State University and Pierpont Community & Technical College are hosting a Student Leadership Conference with the theme "Green and Healthy on the Hill."
+On Feb.
+18 and 19, Fairmont State University and Pierpont Community & Technical College will host a Student Leadership Conference with the theme “Succeeding Against All Odds.”